WASdev/gitbook.voice.gateway.for.watson/deploydocker.md

     ```

  1. Go to the [sample.voice.gateway.for.watson Github repository](https://github.com/WASdev/sample.voice.gateway.for.watson) and clone the repository.
-Once cloned navigate to the repositories **docker** directory where you will find the following two files:
+In the cloned repository on your machine, go to **docker** directory, where you will find the following two files:
   ```
   docker-compose-self-service.yml
   docker-compose-agent-assist.yml
   ```

-  These sample **docker-compose.yml** files are configured to point to the latest beta images of the voice gateway.
+  These sample files are preconfigured for each implementation and point to the latest beta images of the voice gateway.
+You'll need to modify the file for your implementation type to include your Watson service credentials.

-  Begin by copying the file related to your type of deployment to a file named docker-compose.yml.
-You will then need to modify the compose file to add all of your Watson service credentials which were allocated above for Speech To Text, Text To Speech (self-service only) and the Watson Conversation service (self-service only).
-Each related Docker environment variable that you need to modify will be blank in the compose file.
+  1. Copy the file related to your type of implementation to a new file named **docker-compose.yml**.
+Keep the file in the same directory.
+  1. In the new **docker-compose.yml** file, add your credentials for your Watson services.
+Each Docker environment variable that you need to fill in is blank.

+      **Remember:** Agents assistants require only the Speech to Text service.
+Self-service agents require that service, plus the Text to Speech and Conversation (or Dialog) services.

       No other configuration is required to get a basic voice gateway running.

-  **Important:** If you are deploying to a public cloud it is highly recommended that you define the whitelisting related variables to prevent Denial of Service attacks.
-These will be commented out in the docker compose files.
+  **Important:** If you are deploying to a public cloud, it is highly recommended that you also define the whitelist variables to prevent Denial of Service attacks.
+By default, these variables are commented out in the Compose files.

- 1. In the docker directory where you modified the docker-compose.yml file, create a **.env** file and set the `EXTERNAL_IP` to localhost as follows.
-These commands assume you are using **vi** for editing but any editor will do:
+ 1. In the directory where you modified the docker-compose.yml file, create a **.env** file and set the `EXTERNAL_IP` to localhost using the following commands.
+These commands assume you are using **vi** for editing, but you can use any editor:

    ```
  touch .env